A Further Remark on Sobolev Spaces. The Case $0<p<1$: Abstract

 \section{Abstract}

 We discuss a phenomenon observed by Jaak Peetre in the seventies: for small $L^{p}$-exponents, i.e.~for $0<p<1$, the Sobolev spaces $W^{k,p}$ defined in a seemingly natural way are isomorphic to $L^{p}$.
-This says that the dual of $W^{k,p}$ is trivial, and indicates that these spaces are highly pathological.
-This is an interesting feature, but it seems like Peetre's proof is incomplete.
-The purpose of the present paper is to remedy this.
+This implies in particular that the dual of $W^{k,p}$ is trivial, and indicates that these spaces are highly pathological.
+In this note we expand on Peetre's observation, explaining in detail some points that might merit further discussion.